sunragav/suitepad-weview/README.md

 <img src="https://media.giphy.com/media/jrobNNOqQQpvy7cR8Q/giphy.gif" width="400">

 This app requires the other 2 apps ProxyServer and the FileProvider to be installed, before it can run.
+All apps run in their own separate process.

 <img src="https://i.imgur.com/J3ssdc5.png" width="400">

-This app defines a custom permission which the other apps uses.
-So it should be installed first.
-Otherwise the other apps cannot find the permission that they use.
-All apps run in their own separate process.

 Note that the android service is a Bound service.
 Once the android service has started the http server, the communication happens directly between the http server and the webview (the  with oKhttp client interception) in the app using secured socket connection.